 More recently, the phenomenon of spontaneous scalarization of spinning black holes has been attracted to the readers in two scalar-tensor theories.
-Firstly, A. Dima \textit{et al}.~\cite{Dima:2020yac} have found that the high rotation can induce tachyonic instability of Kerr black hole by evaluating the $(1+1)$ scalar evolution equation in the Einstein-scalar-Gauss-Bonnet (ESGB) theory with a positive coupling.
+First, Dima \textit{et al}.~\cite{Dima:2020yac} have found that the high rotation can induce tachyonic instability of Kerr black hole by evaluating the $(1+1)$ scalar evolution equation in the Einstein-scalar-Gauss-Bonnet (ESGB) theory with a positive coupling.
 When choosing a negative coupling parameter, it is known that an upper $a$-bound [$a/M\ge 0.5$] comes out as the onset of scalarization for Kerr black holes, but the low rotation ($a/M<0.5$) is supposed to suppress spontaneous scalarization.
-Shortly afterwards, the critical rotation parameter $(a/M)_c=0.5$ for Kerr black holes was computed analytically~\cite{Hod:2020jjy} and numerically~\cite{Zhang:2020pko,Doneva:2020nbb,Berti:2020kgk} in the ESGB theory with negative coupling parameter.
-In this direction, spin-induced scalarized black holes have been also constructed numerically in the ESGB theory with positive coupling parameter~\cite{Cunha:2019dwb,Collodel:2019kkx,Herdeiro:2020wei}.
-D.C.
-Zou \textit{et al}. \cite{Zou:2021ybk} and D. D. Doneva \textit{et al}. \cite{Doneva:2022yqu} have discussed spontaneous scalarization of Kerr black holes by including two different coupling functions.
-This means that the rotation parameter $a$ and the coupling parameter $\alpha$ play the important roles in achieving spontaneous scalarization of spinning black holes.
+Shortly afterward, the critical rotation parameter $(a/M)_c=0.5$ for Kerr black holes was computed analytically~\cite{Hod:2020jjy} and numerically~\cite{Zhang:2020pko,Doneva:2020nbb,Berti:2020kgk} in the ESGB theory with negative coupling parameters.
+In this direction, spin induced scalarized black holes have been also constructed numerically in the ESGB theory with positive coupling parameter~\cite{Cunha:2019dwb,Collodel:2019kkx,Herdeiro:2020wei}.
+Zou and Myung \textit{et al}. \cite{Zou:2021ybk} and Doneva \textit{et al}. \cite{Doneva:2022yqu} have discussed spontaneous scalarization of Kerr black holes by including two different coupling functions.
+This means that the rotation parameter $a$ and the coupling parameter $\alpha$ play an important role in achieving spontaneous scalarization of spinning black holes.